UCDNJJ/ucdnjj.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: BICCN 2.0 Challenge
 ---

-### Predicting cell-type-specific enhancer function from epigenetic and sequence data
+## Predicting cell-type-specific enhancer function from epigenetic and sequence data

 ## Summary [Bing will draft]